 Plum is not interested in humans unless they have food.
 She is an independent girl who wants to be left to get on with her day.

 Razzle was absolutely petrified of us at first, quivering every time we were near.
-Like Plum I just left her to it, but in the last few months she has begun to trust me.
-It must be on their terms and giving her space has been key.
+Like Plum I just left her to it, but in the last few months she has begun to trust us.
+It must be on their terms and giving her space and time has been key.
 Now if I am lucky enough she will jump on my arm or shoulder and perch there staring at me, trying to figure out what and who I am.
 Not many cuddles mind you, she really has to be in the mood, but I’m more than happy to extend an arm or steady my head for her to rest on when she lands on it.
 That’ll do just brilliantly.

 They all enjoy my daughter gently singing nursery rhymes to them feeding them spinach.
 A tip – always look in the discounted veg section in the supermarkets or your greengrocer for greens they will like; spinach lettuce and corn on the cob are often pennies on the use-by date.